Icon call

 • Your Academy account and the learning content will stay with you for the rest of your life

-Icon Stern
+Icon star

-Funding & educational leave - how it works
+Funding - how it works

 Can I get funding for my training?

 We will be happy to help you find a suitable funding body and provide you with all the course information you need to apply for funding.
-You must submit the application itself to the relevant funding body.
+You submit the application itself directly to the relevant funding body.

 All relevant funding bodies at a glance